michael-milette/moodle-filter_filtercodes/README.md

 * {ifnotinsection}{/ifnotinsection} : Will only display the enclosed content if the user is not in a section of a course.
 * {ifingroup id|idnumber}{/ifingroup} : Will only display the content if the user is part of the specified course group ID or group ID number.
 * {ifnotingroup id|idnumber}{/ifnotingroup} : Will only display the content if the user is NOT part of the specified course group ID or group ID number.
+* {ifvisible}{/ifvisible} : Will only display the content if the course visibility is set to Show.
 * {ifnotvisible}{/ifnotvisible} : Will only display the content if the course visibility is set to Hide.
 * {ifinactivity}{/ifinactivity} : Will only display the content only in course activities.
 * {ifnotinactivity}{/ifnotinactivity} : Will only display the content only when not in a course activity.